ACDF means anterior cervical discectomy and fusion.

-Cervical hernias that need surgery usually require not only removing the herniated disc (discectomy), but also a fusion.
+Cervical hernias that need surgery usually require not only removing the herniated disc (discectomy), but also fusion.

 With this procedure, the disc is removed by an incision in the anterior part of the neck and a small artificial disc device is inserted.
 A cervical disc replacement involves the same surgical approach to an ACDF.

-How is the merger made?
+How is the fusion made?